 Elliot Farley – Fund Manager at T. Bailey Asset Management Limited.

 Important Information/ Risk Warnings

 This article has been produced for information purposes only and represents the views of T. Bailey Asset Management Limited (‘TBAM’) at the time of writing.
 It should not be construed as investment advice, and no investment decisions should be made without first seeking advice.
 Please note that T. Bailey Asset Management Limited do not provide financial advice to private individuals.
 If you have any doubt whether the T. Bailey funds are suitable for you and you wish to receive advice you should contact a financial advisor.
 Full details of the T. Bailey Funds, including risk warnings, are published in the T. Bailey Funds’ Simplified Prospectus.
+Further details can also be found here.
 The funds are exposed to global financial markets and are therefore subject to market fluctuations and other risks inherent in such investments.
 The manager may enter into derivative transactions for efficient portfolio management purposes (including hedging).
 The value of your investment and the income derived from it can go down as well as up, and you may not get back the money you invested.
 Investments in overseas equities may be affected by changes in exchange rates, which would cause the value of your investment to increase or diminish.
 Capital appreciation in the early years will be adversely affected by the impact of any initial charges, and you should therefore regard your investment as medium to long-term.
 Every effort is taken to ensure the accuracy of the data in this article but no warranties are given.
 All sources TBAM unless otherwise stated.

 Issued by T. Bailey Asset Management Limited.
 T. Bailey Asset Management Limited is authorised and regulated by the Financial Services Authority No. 190291and is a member of the Investment Management Association.